 How To Make Oobleck

 It is really easy to make Oobleck.
 The most popular recipe uses 2 parts cornstarch to 1 part water.
 And this recipe is just fine.
-But we recently did an in depth investigation into oobleck recipes and found a much better recipe that creates a far superior oobleck.
+But we recently did an Oobleck Science Fair Project comparing Oobleck recipes and found a much better recipe that creates a far superior oobleck.
 Instead of cornstarch we use potato starch.